MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/apis-capabilities.md

 <!-- How to assign permissions to WebView2 controls to do _TODO: confirm -->
 <!-- TODO: does WV2 ever show the dialogs?
 What can you do with the dialogs? -->
-Different web pages may ask you for permissions to access some privileged resources (e.g. dialog to grant permission to access your location).
+Different web pages may ask you for permissions to access some privileged resources (such as a dialog to grant permission to access your location).
 In WebView2 you can find out what the web pages are asking permission for and what to do with the JavaScript dialogs.

 <!--
 See also: